Cocopyth/AMFTravellingWave/README.md

 ```

 ### Special tests
 For some tests, a processed plate is required.
-Or other types of files.
+This is directly included when pulling the
-Such test data can be downloaded at [this link](https://figshare.com/articles/dataset/Untitled_Item/23902032) .
+whole package from figshare.
-The data folders must be stored at the following path:
+Otherwise, such test data can be downloaded at [this link](https://figshare.com/articles/dataset/Untitled_Item/23902032) .
-**storage_path** + "**test**".
+The data folders must be stored at the path `path_data`.
 If the data is not present, the tests will be skipped.
-The tests can be safely run even if to test/ directory is present.
+The tests can be safely run even if no `path_data` directory is present.

 Some tests create and save plots in the **test** directory.
 These files don't accumulate (they are just replace at each test).